-- A. Proper Division and Venue for Filing Action.
-Each family court location ("Central" in San Diego, "South County" in Chula Vista, "East County" in El Cajon, and "North County" in Vista) is a separate division and a separate venue according to zip code. - B. The zip code list for filing divisions is Zip Code List (form ADM-254). - C. Initial case filings by DCSS (DF cases) and surrogacy cases are the only exceptions to the zip code filing rule and must be filed in the Central Division. - D. Marvin Actions.
+A. Proper Division and Venue for Filing Action.
+Each family court location ("Central" in San Diego, "South County" in Chula Vista, "East County" in El Cajon, and "North County" in Vista) is a separate division and a separate venue according to zip code.

+B. The zip code list for filing divisions is Zip Code List (form ADM-254).

+C. Matters involving DCSS are an exception cases are the only exceptions to the zip code filing rule and must be filed in the Central Division.

+D. Marvin Actions.
 Marvin actions, or any similar family law related action not specifically authorized by the Family Code, must be filed as a separate proceeding in the Civil Law Division.